Skagway. I can’t believe I’m back in Skagway.

 - Parks Canada had started building a much larger, much more ornate hut perched on the edge of the pass, a beautiful, multi-storey structure that you can see for miles to the north.
 But on my visit it was strictly off-limits, and at Bennett I learned that a winter storm had hit it so hard it had been blown off its foundations and was likely to be condemned and entirely replaced.
 Beauty has its price.

 - A clever idea by one of Parks Canada’s 2012 Chilkoot Trail artists-in-residence, Corrie Francis Parks, where you write a little note to yourself from the summit of the pass and a year later get a reminder in the mail of just how you felt at the moment of triumph.
 It’s less important when you keep a diary, but still cool.
 Not that you’re naturally at your most introspective after all that work; one hiker filled out her postcard with what she had for breakfast that morning.
+That said, as of the summer of 2021 I had not got mine, and I assume COVID-19 put paid to that as it did so many other things.

 - Much simpler than the American model, self-serve, and pinned to a bulletin board where they can be safely ignored.